Joe Hughes (British Army soldier)

+Military career

-The 19-year-old was driving a 3-ton truck full of cleared ammunition and explosives into the magazine area when it caught fire.
+The 19-year-old Hughes was driving a 3-ton truck full of cleared ammunition and explosives into the magazine area when it caught fire.
 Knowing it could explode at any moment, he tried to remove the burning camouflage netting and, when that failed, tackled the developing blaze with fire extinguishers.
 Despite his efforts the lorry exploded and Hughes died two days later of his wounds.

 A plaque containing a replica of his medal and summary of his action hangs in the St. Francis Centre in the Gorbals in Glasgow, where Hughes was born.